The sales journey is full of highs and lows. Have you ever felt the stress of the long hours, hard objectives, and difficult prospects?

 For example, Badger Maps allows you to compile your CRM information onto a map, and then provides you with route optimizations.
 With Badger, you are also prompted to log information about your client immediately after a meeting, so you can avoid procrastination.

-Make of list of the variables in your life.
+Make a list of the variables in your life.
 What regular, everyday, situations do you find yourself in where things could go wrong and create stress for you?
 How can you prepare beforehand to avoid the negative effects?